General (United States): Appointment and tour length

 Flag of a general in the United States Marine Corps.

 Flag of a general in the United States Air Force.

 Flag of a general in the United States Space Force.

 Retirement

 Other than voluntary retirement, statute sets a number of mandates for retirement.
-A general must retire after 40 years of service unless they are reappointed to serve longer.
+A general must retire after 40 years of service unless reappointed to serve longer.
 Otherwise all general officers must retire the month after their 64th birthday.
 However, the secretary of defense can defer a general's retirement until the officer's 66th birthday and the president can defer it until the officer's 68th birthday.
 To retire at four-star grade, an officer must accumulate at least three years of satisfactory active duty service in that grade, as certified by the secretary of defense.